cr0wbar/gordon/README.md

 # gordon
-A Markov chain text generator similar to the [Mark V. Shaney](https://en.wikipedia.org/wiki/Mark_V._Shaney) synthetic USENET user gordon reads words from an input file and outputs an arbitrary number of words on another file.
+A Markov chain text generator similar to the [Mark V. Shaney](https://en.wikipedia.org/wiki/Mark_V._Shaney) synthetic USENET user. `gordon` reads words from an input file and writes an arbitrary number of words to another file.
-The output not make any sense most of the times, which usually offers some hilarious .
+The output does not make any sense most of the times, and usually offers some hilarious mix-ups.

 ##Examples